Group-20-Software-Engineering/lasertag/README.md

 - The program should quit once you exit the main window, but if it does not, `ctrl + c` the terminal that is running the Python code

-# KOWN BUGS
-- On the PlayAction Screen, when the main screen exits, it freezes making the user force quit

 # Contributers
 - Programmer061703--------------Blake Williams